Keith Mumby: Personal life

-Keith Mumby was born in Durham Western district, in his early playing years he worked as a joiner.
+Keith Mumby was born in Spennymoor, Durham, on 21 February 1957.
+In his early playing years he worked as a joiner.

 Playing career

 Bradford Northern

 Mumby began his Bradford Northern professional playing career in 1973, at the age of sixteen.
 On his début he broke the record for the most points scored on a first appearance for the club, scoring one try and twelve goals.